top of page

 Photo of Michael Gorman painting circa 1986.
 Photo courtesy of Gorman Family

-The curriculum at Verde Valley School was unique. it fostered a young student's creativity and encouraged the exploration of one's self and one's place in the world.
+The curriculum at Verde Valley School was unique.
+It fostered creativity and encouraged exploration of one's self and one's place in the world.
 In March of 2000 Gorman found himself in Mata Ortiz (Mexico) living with Dora Quesada - niece of Juan Quesada and a master potter in her own right - studying the delicate hand built forms and firing techniques.
 The influence of this time is still seen in many of his pieces.
 A thin form, sometimes burnished and delicately painted with accents or images.

 In 2002 Gorman returned home to Gallup, NM.
 He continued his pursuit of art and community.
 He continued to study black and white film photography at the University of New Mexico with Milan Sklenar (owner of Crashing Thunder Studio Gallery in Gallup, NM and professor at UNM-G) and had a small ceramic studio.
 In 2004 he began studies at Fort Lewis College’s School of Engineering in Durango, Colorado.